-In the ongoing chaos of the expulsion of the Jews from Spain, the Inquisition and the Renaissance, there was one brave Jew who chose to contribute to the Jewish community openly, as it was living in secrecy and terror.
+In the ongoing chaos of the expulsion of the Jews from Spain in 1492, the Inquisition and the Renaissance, there was one brave Jew who chose to contribute to the Jewish community openly, as it was living in secrecy and terror.

-When Dona was 12, her parents told her that she was Jewish, but that she couldn’t celebrate her Bat Mitzah with hundreds of guests, and not because of COVID-19.
+When Dana was 12, her parents told her that she was Jewish, but that she couldn’t celebrate her Bat Mitzah with hundreds of guests – and not because of COVID-19.
 It was because Judaism was forced to go under cover in Portugal at the time.

 When she was 18, her family decided it was time for her to get married.
-Dona married her uncle in a secret Jewish ceremony.
+Dana married her uncle in a secret Jewish ceremony.